Argentine farmers hoard soybeans as inflation hedge

 CRUSHING LESS SOY

 "So far the lack of selling by farmers has not impacted Argentine soy exports.
-The real impact is on domestic crushing operations," Pierbattisti said, citing data showing exports of 2012/13 soybeans at 6.2 million tons versus 4.4 million tons at this time in the previous season.
+The real impact is on domestic crushing operations," Pierbattisti said, citing data showing exports of 2012/13 soybeans at 6.2 million tonnes versus 4.4 million tonnes at this time in the previous season.

 "Idle capacity is twice that needed to avoid an increase in fixed costs.
 This is not good for the competitiveness of Argentina's export industry," he said.